 This is an additional service you’ll want to get if you’re planning to blog anonymously, because it shields your personal information from the public.
 Without domain name privacy, anyone can see your full name and address if they look up your domain name registration!

-It’s only $0.99 a month with Bluehost, which is well worth it to maintain your privacy.
+Domain name privacy is only $0.99 a month with Bluehost, which is well worth it if you are concerned about maintaining your anonymity as a blogger.

 You can add this service onto your hosting package at checkout.